 This unit is the only wi-fi option we tested that you can listen to with other apps running in the background.
 But, it isn't as reliable if you need to take or make a phone call and ours froze when the call ended, and we had to restart it.
 You'll want to make sure it is compatible with every device you plan to use it on as it didn't work with one of our test devices.
 The features you'll use regularly are on the main screen and the icons are intuitive for those who regularly use apps.

 The camera on the iBaby plugs into the wall and you use your personal device for the parent unit.
-This earns the iBaby a 10 for 10 for battery life.

 The exact runtime will depend on your device and what other apps and features you are using at the same time.
 If possible, using a device for the iBaby app only will increase your connection time.
 Keeping your device plugged in will also help ensure an uninterrupted electricity supply.